Long before God created our world and the billions of people who would live on earth, God was planning the salvation for every person.

 But when God finally sent his Son Jesus to save us, he sure seems to have done it without much planning.
 There weren’t any reservations made in Bethlehem.
 A vacant stable had to be found at the last minute.
 And a few days later an escape to Egypt had to be made to save the child’s life.
 Years would go by before King Herod would die and Mary, Joseph and the child could go back to Nazareth.
 How normal did life ever become for them?

 It is only when Jesus was 30 years old that we hear about his life and his activities.
 It seems that Jesus never heard of a travel agency.
 He just goes from town to town and crashes wherever he can.
 When you read through the Gospels, it sounds like he is “playing it by ear.”

-There doesn’t seem to be a Game Plan by his heavenly Father.
+There doesn’t seem to be an Organizational Game Plan from his heavenly Father.
 Don’t kid yourself.
 There was.
 The life of Jesus was precisely planned.
 Every detail was worked out by his Father in advance.

 Jesus himself might not have been able to always figure out what was going to happen next.
 Don’t forget, Jesus was human in addition to being divine.
 He often did not know what tomorrow would bring.

 Since he was one of us, he could not see the future very clearly.
 He knew he was meant for something BIG, like dying on a cross, but his Father often left him in the dark.
 How else can you explain Jesus going off to pray all the time.

 Only when his life on earth was all over and done with did Jesus fully see the Father’s great wisdom behind all that happened in his life.